Key findings from this Pivot Point Perspective

 - Bloomberg: “The World Embraces Contact-Tracing Technology to Fight Covid-19″

-- Digital Contact Tracing Tools for COVID-19 (info sheet)
+- CDC: Digital Contact Tracing Tools for COVID-19 (info sheet)

 - Gartner: Healthcare Technology Innovations for Identifying and Managing COVID-19 Patients